 Factors Influencing the Price of an Energy Recovery Ventilator

-- Whether you opt for a single-room or whole-room unit
+- Whether you opt for a single-room (ductless) or whole-home unit

 - Whether the system is being installed in a new home or if an older house is being retrofitted